Annual Registration

 Late registration – Bachelor's and master’s students

 If you do not register as either present or absent by the deadlines stated above, you will lose your right to study at Hanken and must re-activate your student status if you wish to continue your studies.
-To do this, please fill out the electronic application for re-matriculation and pay the fee of 50€.
-The payment can be made through the application form.
-The decision will generally be made within 1-2 weeks, and you will be informed by email when your application has been processed.
+To do so, please fill out the electronic application for re-matriculation and pay the fee of 50€ via the form.
+You will receive further instructions via email when your application has been processed.

 Late registration – Doctoral researchers